Musical Youth

 Musical Youth are a British reggae band formed in 1979 in Birmingham, England.
 They are best known for their 1982 single "Pass the Dutchie", which was number 1 in multiple charts around the world.
-Their other hits include "Youth of Today", "Never Gonna Give You Up", and a collaboration with Donna Summer, "Unconditional Love".
+Their other songs include "Youth of Today", "Never Gonna Give You Up", and a collaboration with Donna Summer, "Unconditional Love".
 Musical Youth recorded two albums and earned a Grammy Award nomination before disbanding in 1985 after a series of personal problems.
 The band returned in 2001 as a duo.

 History

-The group was formed in 1979 by the fathers of Kelvin and Michael Grant, and Frederick (known as Junior) and Patrick Waite, respectively, who put together a band featuring their sons.
+The fathers of two pairs of brothers, Kelvin and Michael Grant and Frederick (known as Junior) and Patrick Waite, formed a group in 1979 featuring their sons.
 The Waites' father, Frederick Waite Sr., had been a member of the Jamaican reggae group the Techniques.
 At the start of Musical Youth's career, he sang lead with Junior.
 Musical Youth were influenced by reggae artists such as Sugar Minott, Aswad, Gregory Isaacs, Dennis Brown, John Holt and Beshara.
 Although schoolboys (attending Duddeston Manor School), the group managed to secure gigs at different Birmingham pubs and released a double single in 1981, including songs "Generals" and "Political", on a local label 021 Records, named after the then-Birmingham area code.
 An appearance on BBC Radio 1 John Peel's evening show brought further attention to the group, and they were signed to MCA Records.
 By that time, Frederick Waite Jr. was replaced by Dennis Seaton as the group's lead singer.

 In September 1982, the group issued the single "Pass the Dutchie", adapted from the Mighty Diamonds' "Pass the Kouchie".
 The record went to number one in the UK Singles Chart in October 1982, as well as Ireland, The Netherlands, Australia, New Zealand, and Canada.
 It also reached the top 10 on the Billboard Hot 100 chart in the United States, and went on to sell over four million copies.
 Musical Youth would also be the first black act to have a music video played on the newly founded channel MTV.
 Their debut album The Youth of Today, released in the same year, placed in the top 40 in the UK, West Germany and the US, and the top 10 in Canada.
 It was certified gold in the UK and Canada.
 The follow-up singles, "Youth of Today", released at the end of the year, and "Never Gonna Give You Up", released early in 1983, reached number 13 and 6 in the UK, respectively, and were moderately successful in the international charts.
 The next single, "Heartbreaker", was only a minor UK success.